valkey-io/valkey-doc/docs/reference/clients.md

 `CLIENT NO-EVICT` `off`

-For more information and an example refer to the `maxmemory-clients` section in the default `redis.conf` file.
+For more information and an example refer to the `maxmemory-clients` section in the default `valkey.conf` file.

 Client eviction is available from Redis OSS 7.0.